The aesthetic of the ’80s

 Reading: Home styles and furniture

-The student reads an abstract on home styles and furniture in the ’80s, and completes the text with the missing words.
-Next, they put the words from the home style and furniture section to the correct categories (materials, rooms in the house, exterior, interior, etc.).
+The student reads an abstract on home styles and furniture in the ’80s and completes the text with the missing words.
+Next, they put the words from the home style and furniture section into the correct categories (materials, rooms in the house, exterior, interior, etc.).

 Vocabulary: Gadgets

-The student watches the Vox video The origin of the ’80s aesthetic and completes the video comprehension practice.
+The student watches the Vox video The origin of the ’80s aesthetic and answers the video comprehension questions.
 They also correct the mistakes in the statements based on the video.

 Grammar: Past Perfect vs. Past Perfect Continuous